 Galleries currently produce, not only artistic content for general consumption, but contemporary art as well, expanding their scope to other projects such as conferences, seminars, workshops and video samples and non-commercial films.
 Thus Dot Fiftyone seeks to break the isolation to engage actively in the life of the community, pushing the boundaries that define the relationship with the urban structure to which it belongs to, geographically.

-Dot Fiftyones Co Director – Alfredo Guzman became first Chair of 2B (non Profit Organization) in June of 2005.
-Previously he was part of the academic staff of the Buenos Aires State University, UBA where he was the professor for the “Expressive Medium I & II” for the “BA in Fashion & Textile Design” courses.
+Dot Fiftyones Co Director – Alfredo Guzman became the first Chair of 2B (non Profit Organization) in June of 2005.
+Previously, he was part of the academic staff of the Buenos Aires State University, UBA where he was the professor for the “Expressive Medium I & II” for the “BA in Fashion & Textile Design” courses.

-In the for profit sector he founded Dot Fiftyone Gallery in 2003, one the most promising art galleries in Miami, that focuses in promoting emerging and young established artists from USA and other regions.
+In the for profit sector, he founded Dot Fiftyone Gallery in 2003, one the most promising art galleries in Miami, that focuses on promoting emerging and young established artists from USA and other regions.
 Between 1991 and 1996 he worked in Buenos Aires, Argentina as Fashion Producer and Art Director for different local TV networks, magazines, the San Martin Theatre and for Latin MTV Networks.
 From 1990 to 1994 Alfredo Guzman was the Creative Designer at Tedeum, avant-garde boutique where he developed his own clothing line.
-After that he moved to Miami to open Pachamama, a laboratory for emerging artists and furniture designers becoming one the pioneer to establish a commercial venue in the area that today is known as South of Five at South Beach.
+After that, he moved to Miami to open Pachamama, a laboratory for emerging artists and furniture designers becoming one the pioneer to establish a commercial venue in the area that today is known as South of Five at South Beach.
 In 1997 he created The Flower Bazaar, a flower boutique where he worked as the Chief Creative Designer till 2004.Mr.
 Guzman holds a Bachelor of Arts in Architecture from the Buenos Aires State University, UBA.

 Dot Fiftyone's Gallery Co Director - Isaac Javier Perelman became First Vice–Chair of 2B (non Profit Organization) in June of 2005.
-Previously, he collaborated with The Central Agency for Jewish Education as active member of the International Miami Jewish Film Festival Committee.
+Previously, he collaborated with The Central Agency for Jewish Education as an active member of the International Miami Jewish Film Festival Committee.
 In 2001, he co-produced and directed that year’s film festival trailer.
 In 2002 he developed for the Department of Art & History, Florida International University the “First Encounter of Latin & South Florida Art at Seravezza city, Tuscany Region, Italy”.

 He, along with Alfredo Guzman, founded Dot Fiftyone Gallery in 2003.
-Between 1993 and 2007, Mr. Perelman worked free lance as Creative Producer and Investigative Journalist for different TV Networks in Buenos Aires and Miami.
+Between 1993 and 2007, Mr. Perelman worked freelance as Creative Producer and Investigative Journalist for different TV Networks in Buenos Aires and Miami.
 From 1996 to 1999 he was Director of Communications, Marketing and Image Studio at D&P Asociados, (Buenos Aires, Argentina).
-Prior to that, he served as Communication Director for South America, Leger SA (Buenos Aires, Argentina, 1993/96) and Manager of Studio Services at I Magnin Co (Beverly Hills CA USA, 1990/93).
+Prior to that, he served as Communication Director for South America, Leger SA (Buenos Aires, Argentina, 1993/96) and Manager of Studio Services at I. Magnin Co (Beverly Hills CA USA, 1990/93).

-Mr. Perelman holds a Bachelor of Arts in Advertising from the Foundation of Higher Studies in Commercial Science, Buenos Aires, Argentina; an Associated of Art Degree from FIDM, Fashion Institute of Design and Merchandising, Los Angeles CA and a Diploma in TV Production from RH Institute of Cinematography & Television, Buenos Aires, Argentina.
+Mr. Perelman holds a Bachelor of Arts in Advertising from the Foundation of Higher Studies in Commercial Science, Buenos Aires, Argentina; an Associated of Art Degree from FIDM, Fashion Institute of Design and Merchandising, Los Angeles, CA and a Diploma in TV Production from RH Institute of Cinematography & Television, Buenos Aires, Argentina.